 In contrast to other studies that found that higher amounts of IV fluids shorten labor, this trial did not find a difference in the length of labor between the two groups.
 There was no difference in Cesareans or augmentation, but there were more operative vaginal births in the group receiving less IV fluids.

 In this study, the authors defined excess weight loss as >7% from birth at 48 hours.
 When comparing the two groups, they did not find a difference in the number of breastfed newborns who experienced excess weight loss.
 However, they found greater weight loss in the infants born to the people who received >2,500 mLs of IV fluids.
-They also found a higher volume of IV fluids in the mothers of the infants who had lost >10% of their weight.
-This suggests that once a mother receives around 2,500 mLs or higher of IV fluids, newborn weight loss is affected (Watson et al. 2012).
-The authors recommend replacing 7% weight loss with a higher percentage since almost half of the breastfed infants lost 7% of their birth weight (Watson et al. 2012).
+They also found a higher volume of IV fluids was given to the parents of the infants who had lost >10% of their weight.
+This suggests that once a parent receives around 2,500 mLs or higher of IV fluids, newborn weight loss is affected (Watson et al. 2012).
+The authors recommend replacing 7% weight loss with a higher percentage since almost half of the infants who were breastfeeding/chestfeeding lost 7% of their birth weight (Watson et al. 2012).

-The randomized trial above built on two previous observational studies that had also looked at the relationship between IV fluids and newborn weight loss.
+Several observational studies have also looked at the relationship between IV fluids and newborn weight loss.

-Chantry et al. (2010) followed 448 people through pregnancy and after birth to determine risk factors for excess weight loss in newborns (Chantry et al. 2011).
+An earlier study by Chantry et al. (2010) followed 448 people through pregnancy and after birth to determine risk factors for excess weight loss in newborns (Chantry et al. 2011).
 This study defined excess weight loss as >10% loss of birth weight at three days old.
-Of the breastfed newborns, 16-19% experienced excess weight loss.
+Of the breastfed/chestfed newborns, 16-19% experienced excess weight loss.
 The authors looked at the predictors of excess weight loss in those babies.
-The only two things that independently predicted excess weight loss in newborns were increased IV fluids given to the mother during labor and delayed milk production.
-If mothers received more than 200 mL/hr of fluids during their labor, their babies were 3.2 times more likely to experience excess weight loss at three days compared to mothers who received less than 100 mL/hr of fluids.
-The infants whose mothers had taken in more fluids were also found to urinate more during the first four hours of life.
-More than half (58%) of the infants in this study (whose parents intended to breastfeed) were supplemented with formula.
+The only two things that independently predicted excess weight loss in newborns were increased IV fluids given to the parent during labor and delayed milk production.
+If parents received more than 200 mL/hr of fluids during their labor, their babies were 3.2 times more likely to experience excess weight loss at three days compared to those who received less than 100 mL/hr of fluids.
+The infants whose parents had taken in more fluids were also found to urinate more during the first four hours of life.
+More than half (58%) of the infants in this study (whose parents intended to breastfeed or chestfeed) were supplemented with formula.
 Reasons for supplementation were excess weight loss, along with concerns about a delay in mature milk coming in.

-Other researchers have shown that reports of excess weight loss trigger a new parent’s anxiety about their milk supply, which is then associated with discontinuing breastfeeding (Flaherman et al. 2016).
-Additionally, supplementing formula in the hospital independently predicts a shorter duration of exclusive breastfeeding after hospital discharge (Semenic et al. 2008).
+Other researchers have shown that reports of excess weight loss trigger a new parent’s anxiety about their milk supply, which is then associated with discontinuing breastfeeding or chestfeeding (Flaherman et al. 2016).
+Additionally, supplementing formula in the hospital independently predicts a shorter duration of exclusive breastfeeding or chestfeeding after hospital discharge (Semenic et al. 2008).

 In a smaller study, a different group of researchers also found that higher amounts of fluids during labor were associated with excess weight loss in newborns (Noel-Weiss et al. 2011).
 The authors suggested that clinicians use the 24-hour weight—not the birth weight—as the baseline to track infant weight over time.
 This gives the newborn time to urinate off the excess fluid weight from the IV fluids, and get closer to what would have been their real birth weight.

-In another study, researchers in Canada observed that 87% of women initiated breastfeeding, but 21% of them had stopped by one month.
-When asked about early weaning, the breastfeeding parents frequently cited sore breasts and painful nipples.
-So the researchers conducted a small observational study to figure out if IV fluids during labor could contribute to postpartum breast swelling (Kujawa-Myles et al. 2015).
-Thirteen of the 17 first-time mothers included in the study had IV fluids during birth.
+In another study, researchers in Canada observed that 87% of birthing parents initiated breastfeeding/chestfeeding, but 21% of them had stopped by one month.
+When asked about early weaning, the parents frequently cited sore breasts/chests and painful nipples.
+So, the researchers conducted a small observational study to figure out if IV fluids during labor could contribute to postpartum chest swelling (Kujawa-Myles et al. 2015).
+Thirteen of the 17 first-time birthing people included in the study had IV fluids during birth.
 Participants received an average amount of 2,787 mLs of total IV fluids.
 Oral fluid intake was not reported.
-The researchers found that people who had received more IV fluids during labor reported more post-partum breast tenderness on a self-assessment scale and had more breast firmness when palpated (touched) by the researcher.
-However, this study had a small sample size, and neither the women nor the researcher conducting the breast exams were blinded to each participant’s IV fluid status—which could lead to a biased result.
-More research is needed on this topic, and we will update this article as soon as results come in from further studies.
+The researchers found that people who had received more IV fluids during labor reported more post-partum chest tenderness on a self-assessment scale and had more chest firmness when palpated (touched) by the researcher.
+However, this study had a small sample size, and neither the participants nor the researcher conducting the chest exams were blinded to each participant’s IV fluid status—which could lead to a biased result.
+More research is needed on this topic, and we will update this article as results come in from further studies.

-The bottom line is that large amounts of IV fluids during labor can potentially harm breastfeeding by contributing to excess newborn weight loss concerns and by possibly leading to painful breast swelling in the postpartum parent.
+The bottom line is that large amounts of IV fluids during labor can potentially harm breastfeeding/chestfeeding by contributing to excess newborn weight loss concerns and by possibly leading to painful swelling in the postpartum parent.

-People not allowed to drink freely in labor and receiving IV fluids at the lower rate of 125 mL/hr are at increased risk of longer labors by about 1½ hours and are more likely to give birth by Cesarean.
-Neither the American College of Obstetricians and Gynecologists (ACOG) nor the American Society of Anesthesiologists (ASA) recommends restricting low-risk women to ice chips or sips of water, so hospitals with policies forbidding oral fluids (including among people with epidurals) are out of line with both current evidence and professional guidelines.
+People not allowed to drink freely in labor and receiving IV fluids at the lower rate of 125 mL/hr are at increased risk of longer labors by about 1.5 hours and are more likely to give birth by Cesarean.
+Neither the American College of Obstetricians and Gynecologists (ACOG) nor the American Society of Anesthesiologists (ASA) recommend restricting low-risk people to ice chips or sips of water, so hospitals with policies forbidding oral fluids (including among people with epidurals) are out of line with both current evidence and professional guidelines.

-It is important to note that no research has been done to compare birth outcomes in people receiving oral fluids alone versus IV fluids alone, and only a few studies have compared oral fluids alone versus IV fluids plus access to oral fluids.
+No research has been done to compare birth outcomes in people receiving oral fluids alone versus IV fluids alone, and only a few studies have compared oral fluids alone versus IV fluids plus access to oral fluids.
 We need more research to show if it is possible for a laboring person to drink enough fluids orally and still achieve the shorter labor duration and lower Cesarean rates seen with IV fluids at a rate of 250 mL/hr.
 However, low-risk people who give birth out-of-hospital with free access to oral fluids and food (instead of routine IV fluids) experience very low rates of Cesarean (5.2% to 6%) and Failure to Progress (0.2% to 4%) (Cheyney et al. 2014; Stapleton et al. 2013).
-It may be that the Cochrane review and 2017 meta-analysis found a benefit to higher rates of IV fluids because the studies they included took place in hospital settings– places where one in five women are diagnosed with Failure to Progress and overall Cesarean rates are high (Zhu et al. 2006).
+It may be that the Cochrane review and 2017 meta-analysis found a benefit to higher rates of IV fluids because the studies they included took place in hospital settings– places where one in five laboring people are diagnosed with Failure to Progress and overall Cesarean rates are high (Zhu et al. 2006).
 So, by using higher amounts of IV fluids to shorten labor, one might reduce the rate of Failure to Progress in the hospital population, leading to an overall decrease in the Cesarean rate.

-There is increasing evidence that although large volumes of IV fluids during labor (250 mL/hr) may shorten labor by 30-60 minutes and possibly reduce the Cesarean rate in hospital birth populations, a higher amount of IV fluids (more than 2,500 mL) can lead to an artificial drop in the newborn’s weight and possible painful breast swelling, both of which can harm breastfeeding.
+There is increasing evidence that although large volumes of IV fluids during labor (250 mL/hr) may shorten labor by 30-60 minutes and possibly reduce the Cesarean rate in hospital birth populations, a higher amount of IV fluids (more than 2,500 mL during the course of labor) can lead to an artificial drop in the newborn’s weight and possible painful chest swelling, both of which can harm breastfeeding/chestfeeding.
 The studies we reviewed recommend using the newborn’s 24-hour weight as baseline (instead of birth weight) and replacing the 7% weight loss threshold (as defined by the American Academy of Pediatrics) with a higher percentage, such as 10%.

 The body requires a delicate fluid balance.
-Dehydration can occur when a person is not drinking enough or not receiving enough IV fluids, and fluid overload occurs when a person receives too great a volume of IV fluids.
+Dehydration can occur when a person is not drinking enough, vomiting too much, or not receiving enough IV fluids, and fluid overload occurs when a person receives too great a volume of IV fluids.
 Laboring people should be encouraged to drink enough to stay hydrated, and the use of IV fluids can be guided by the individual’s unique situation, needs, and preferences.
-Examples of medical reasons for IV fluid therapy include nausea or frequent vomiting and/or diarrhea, maternal exhaustion, prolonged labor, blood volume loss, and as a means of delivering and managing medications.*
+Examples of medical reasons for IV fluid therapy include nausea or frequent vomiting and/or diarrhea, exhaustion, prolonged labor, low blood pressure due to epidural side effects, blood volume loss, and as a means of delivering and managing medications.*

 - The World Health Organization urges against the use of routine IV fluids during normal labor and birth (WHO, 1997).
 They caution that restricting oral intake can lead to dehydration and exhaustion, and propose instead that people at low risk of requiring general anesthesia be offered drinks and light meals during labor.

-- The ACOG Committee on Obstetric Practice affirms that low-risk people should be allowed clear liquids (water, sports drinks, juices, sodas, teas, black coffee) during labor (ACOG, 2009).
-In a recent statement, they point out that routine continuous infusion of IV fluids may offer no benefit to people in spontaneously progressing labor and may harm freedom of movement (ACOG, 2017).
+- The ACOG Committee on Obstetric Practice affirms that low-risk people should be allowed clear liquids (water, sports drinks, juices, sodas, teas, black coffee) during labor to meet hydration and caloric needs.
+In a recent statement, they point out that routine continuous infusion of IV fluids may offer no benefit to people in spontaneously progressing labor and may harm freedom of movement (ACOG, 2019).

 - The United Kingdom’s National Institute for Health Care Excellence (NICE) commissioned a clinical guideline, “Intravenous fluid therapy in adults in hospital.”
 The scope of the recommendations is not meant to include pregnant people, however, the report contains some good information on the different types of IV fluids.